Choices Therapy

 Your therapist will very likely encourage you to challenge your comfort zone.
 This will be accomplished by establishing healthy coping strategies and solid means of emotional regulation, and confronting those behaviours which can limit your quality of life and heighten mental health concerns.

-1. Intake: The first session is spent collecting background information
+1. Intake: The first session is spent collecting background information and outlining a goal

 3. Subsequent sessions: These appointments will be spent processing your presenting issues, consolidating skills/strategies, and troubleshooting any developing concerns.